 Follow me on Instagram

 The yoga classes that I offer are steeped in the spiritual aspects of the practice.
-I have studied in India and taken many courses in yoga history and philosophy.
-My Strength II class is physically challenging, but I always want it to be equally challenging of our assumptions about the choices that we are offered in every moment.
-My yin class is a traditional yin class, in line with the tenets Bernie Clark holds.
-We remain in each seated pose for five to seven minutes, allowing time to flow and the body to irrigate.
+I have studied in India, taken many courses in yoga history and philosophy, and have earned my 500-hour certification.
+I teach a variety of classes, running from up-tempo strength classes, to restorative yoga, to traditional Yin Yoga classes, a unique practice that I have studied under Bernie Clark to learn.
 What I tell myself about all of my teaching is that I, as a teacher, need to get out of the way.
 This 3,000 year-old practice does the work.
 We just need to show up and attend.

 In addition to teaching at Sol Speak, I help facilitate the Amrita Yoga Satsang with my husband, Michael Sowder.
 I am also a professor of English at Utah State University where I teach creative writing.
-My books can be found at Jennifersinor.com.
+My books can be found at jennifersinor.com and much of my most recent work centers on yoga.

 I have been an avid yoga practitioner since I found the ashtanga practice on YouTube in 2013.
 At a time I needed structure and discipline in my life, ashtanga was there.
 I practiced on my own at home, watching video after video building up my strength and expanding my curiosity about this practice.
 I fell in love with the practice after taking my very first studio class!
 The intensity, instruction, heat and energy from this experience was magnetic.